hartwigmedical/hmftools/purity-ploidy-estimator/README.md

-MinCopyNumber  | 2.0098 | Minimum copy number found in the gene exons MaxCopyNumber  | 2.0098 | Maximum copy number found in the gene exons SomaticRegions | 1 | Count of somatic copy number regions this gene spans GermlineHomRegions | 0 | Number of regions spanned by this gene that are homozygously deleted in the germline GermlineHet2HomRegions | 0 | Number of regions spanned by this gene that are heterozygously deleted in the germline and homozygously deleted in the tumor
+MinCopyNumber  | 2.0098 | Minimum copy number found in the gene exons MaxCopyNumber  | 2.0098 | Maximum copy number found in the gene exons SomaticRegions | 1 | Count of somatic copy number regions this gene spans GermlineHomDeletionRegions | 0 | Number of regions spanned by this gene that are homozygously deleted in the germline GermlineHetToHomDeletionRegions | 0 | Number of regions spanned by this gene that are both heterozygously deleted in the germline and homozygously deleted in the tumor
 TranscriptId | ENST00000498124 | Ensembl Transcript ID
 TranscriptVersion | 1 | Ensembl Transcript ID Version
 ChromosomeBand | p21.3 | Chromosome Band of the gene